terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Security/SpringSecurity.txt

 | Authentication functionality identifies a user and thus prevents unauthorized access through spoofing.
 | Authorization functionality controls the access to system resources
 | according to the authority of the authenticated (logged-in) user.
-| Moreover, it has the functionality that assigns HTTP headers.
+| Moreover, it has functionality for assigning HTTP headers.

 | Spring Security overview is shown in diagram below.